matthewcosgrove/lab-ops/README.md

 1) We generate the `infra-settings.yml` via env vars.

-  a) Populate the env vars you will find at the bottom of your `~/.profile`.
+  a) Populate the env vars you will find in a file created by the Tools VM automation `~/.env_bucc`.
 For quick reference, they will look something like [this](reference-env-vars.txt)

   b) From the root of this repo run the following script